B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Podcasting has now become a full marketing channel.
 And like any channel, performance depends on how well you track, test, and act on performance metrics.

-There are now over 4.5 million active podcasts worldwide competing for attention, and while B2B audiences are growing, listener behavior is shifting fast.
 High-performing teams are no longer guessing what works.
 They are tracking completion rates, analyzing listener drop-off, optimizing show titles for search, and turning guest segments into measurable revenue.

 What the most effective marketers understand is this: